RedRAMPStudents/code-study/README.md

     * Create a trigger - "If(Feed from step(3) is equal to "1" then set (Feed from (3i)) to "Test Prep"
     * Create another trigger - "If (Feed from step(3)) is equal to "1" then set (Feed from step(3)) then set (Feed from (3i)) to "Group Work"
     * Create another trigger - "If (Feed from step(3)) is equal to "3" then set (Feed from (3i)) to "Homework"
-4. Share your feed from step(2) and (i) with the username of whoever is hosting the shared Adafruit feeds
+4. Share your feed from step(2) and (i) with the username (seags in our case) of whoever is hosting the shared Adafruit feeds

 ## To Set up Energia Code
 1. Download/copy Study Buddy Code!!! into Energia